Introduction

 Author: Michal Havelka, baba_jaga_atelier.

-An addition: Tissø mail fragments
+An addition: Tissø mail fragment

 During a detector inspection in the important Danish site of Tissø, a fragment of four interlocking rings was found in 2019.
 The riveted central ring creates the most dominant impression, it has an inner diameter of around 6 mm and an outer diameter that is close to 10 mm.
 The other rings are solid and less pronounced, with an inner diameter of around 7 mm and an outer diameter of 10-11 mm.
 The fragment is registered under the inventory number DIME ID 5899 and has not yet been published.
 Given the dating of the site, one could speculate about the Vendel period or Viking Age dating but Vegard Vike believes that the 13th century date is more likely based on the perfect oval cross-section and the long overlap of the ends.
-I am grateful to Flemming Fabriciusen-Nielsen for the information on this find.
+We are grateful to Flemming Fabriciusen-Nielsen for the information on this find.

 The mail fragment from Tissø, Denmark.
 Source: Flemming Fabriciusen-Nielsen.

-An addition: Viborg Søndersø mail fragments
+An addition: Viborg Søndersø mail fragment

 Excavations carried out in the 1980s in Viborg Søndersø found a total of 10 rings in the 1000-1300 AD horizon, 9 of which are still intertwined (Jantzen 1998: 201, Fig. 40).
 Inv. no. of larger fragment 51E1433/VD, inv. no. of separate ring 51E1429/VD.
-It can be seen from the drawing that the classic one-by-four linking method is used.
+It can be seen from the drawing that the classic four-in-one linking method is used.
 The diameters of the rings vary between 7-10 mm, but it is not stated whether this is the inner or outer diameter; based on the context, it appears to be outer diameters.

 The mail fragment from Viborg Søndersø, Denmark.
 Source: Jantzen 1998: Fig. 40.